-NextNotes is a national program designed to nurture the next generation of creative voices in music inclusive of all styles.
-The talented young artists convene as a cohort and receive mentorship, scholarship funds, and recognition through a national awards ceremony.
+NextNotes was a national program designed to nurture the next generation of creative voices in music inclusive of all styles.
+The talented young artists convened as a cohort and received mentorship, scholarship funds, and recognition through a national awards ceremony.

 NextNotes rewards and celebrates

 The following outstanding 2020 NextNotes winners were selected for their skill, originality, potential, and strong creative voices:

 The NextNotes High School Music Creator Awards were generously supported by The Augustine Foundation, the Rosemary and David Good Family Foundation, The Thelma Hunter Fund, the Dr. Fred Noah Gordon Charitable Fund of The Minneapolis Foundation, and other generous individuals.

 ACF is currently reviewing its youth programs to determine the vital ways we can lift up our youth and build intergenerational programming in different communities.
 If you are a high school age creator, please contact us about other programs that may be right for you.

 CAN YOU PROVIDE A QUICK OVERVIEW OF NextNotes®?

 NextNotes® is a music creator award program for high school students.
 Applications are accepted via an online submission process and judged by professional musicians.
 Six entrants will be selected to receive the top prize, up to thirty applicants will be chosen as an Honorable Mention, and all eligible applicants will receive a free one-year student membership to the American Composers Forum and a free one-year subscription to Noteflight Premium.
 For full details and application information, Guidelines can be found at www.NextNotes.org.

 WHO IS ELIGIBLE TO ENTER?

 Anyone in 9th-12th grade (aged 14-18) who creates music of any style is eligible.